+The questions that come up to your head when you think of starting to skydive at 40 is like a long and never-ending list.
 And because I might not be the only one who might have asked himself those questions or had the wrong ideas, I thought that I would share them with you.

+First of all, it is not entirely true that I started Skydiving at 40, but at 38.
+Which is pretty close anyway.
 I started about 2 years ago, and it all began with a Tandem Jump which I was dreaming to do for a very very long time.
 It happened that I got the chance to do my first jump at my bachelor party.

 Now many people have asked me since: Why did you wait so long before to start skydiving?

 I would reply: The main reason was that I had the wrong assumptions about the sport.